 Below is the case manufacturer's logo.

-To reminisce for a moment, the No.8 rifle has provided a realistically configured, reliable and proficient equivalent to the Lee-Enfield No.4 Service rifles, for which it afforded training and small-bore competition shooting, across all but fifty years.
+To reminisce for a moment, the No.8 rifle has provided a realistically configured, reliable and proficient equivalent to the Lee-Enfield No.4 Service rifles, for which it afforded training and small-bore competition shooting, across all but seventy years.
 First issued in 1948, the No.8 rifle paralleled the 1930's design of .303" then 7.62mm Service rifles that was still in use in the Falklands War of 1982 - and even after.
 That kind of service cannot easily be emulated, and there are certainly doubts, amongst involved military units, that such longevity will be matched by the new Cadet Rifle.

 Perhaps, in this 21st.
 Century climate, earlier obsolescence and more limited service periods have become the norm, and, whilst some of the Savage-provided components of the rifle appear likely to last for a lesser time than those they replace on the No.8, the FVT based rifle is oft acknowledged to be a reliable and accurate piece of equipment.